 As I’ve mentioned in other vegan risotto recipes, making risotto takes time and vigilance.
 It’s not the type of thing you can leave alone to simmer with a lid on.
 You have to hover over it the entire time.
 You have to stir, ladle in broth, stir, ladle in broth and stir.

 You’ll also need to use rice with a high starch content.
 As you stir, the rice grains will pass by one another and release their starch.
 This creates the creaminess!

 This vegan recipe for beet risotto uses arborio rice.
 In the U.S., it is a very common high starch content rice, and is carried at most major U.S. grocery stores.
 Other rices you could use include baldo, carnaroli, maratelli, padano, roma, or vialone nano.

 Basically, your forearm is in for a workout, but there’s a delicious reward at the end 😊

 - ・For best results, select a Sauvignon Blanc that’s fruity.
 I used a bottle of Kim Crawford Sauvignon Blanc 2021, which possessed a “ripe, tropical fruit favor” and citrus.
 Stay away from oaky wines.

 - ・Use finely shredded beets.
 They’ll cook through quickly and integrate well with the rice.
-To prep, you can shred them manually with a grater or use a food processor with the proper attachment.
+To prep, you can shred them manually with a grater or use a food processor.

 - ・Fresh dill is best.

 Depending on whether you serve this vegan beetroot risotto recipe as a meal or side dish, it makes ~4-8 servings.
 To serve, you might consider adding a small dollop of vegan sour cream on top.

 As always, thanks so much for being here.
-Let’s go make some delicious risotto with beets 💚
+Now, let’s go make some risotto with beets 💚